v-community/v_by_example/examples/functions/functions.md

 Ideally you should consider using the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) (SOLID) which states that every module or function should have responsibility over a single part of the functionality provided by the software to keep your code maintainable.

+Like C and Go, functions cannot be overloaded.

 ```go
 fn main() {
 	println(sum(77, 33))